Harkanni/card-stack-on-scroll-effect/README.md

-Got it!
-Based on the repository name and general expectations for a **card stack on scroll effect** project, here’s a draft README for your GitHub repository:

----

 # Card Stack on Scroll Effect

 This project implements a visually appealing card stacking effect as users scroll through a webpage.
 It is designed to enhance user experience by creating a smooth, interactive animation when navigating through card-based content.